albertoriva/jobman/README.md

-# jobman
-Minimal job manager
+# Jobman - Minimal job manager

 Jobman is a simple program to run several commands concurrently.
+It can be used as a replacement for full-featured schedulers such as Slurm or PBS, when you want to run multiple processes on a single node with multiple cores.

+Jobman offers the following features:

-The commands can be read from one or more files or from standard input.
-It has the following features:
+- Commands to be executed can be read from one or more files, or from standard input;
 - Allows controlling the maximum number of processes that can run at the same time;
 - Provides a visual display of running, waiting, and completed processes;
 - Jobs can be dependent on other jobs;
-- Keeps track of which jobs terminated successfully and which ones didn't;
+- Keeps track of which jobs terminated successfully and which ones didn't (based on the job's return code);
 - Generates a full report containing job results and execution times.

 ## Usage: